 Cataract is a symptomatic opacification of the crystalline lens of the eye.
 Opacifications may be present without the patient having any awareness of them.
-Once symptoms develop, or changes in vision occur, we refer to these opacifications as “cataracts”.
-Left untreated, this condition typically progresses to blindness.
+Once symptoms develop, or changes in vision occur, these opacifications are referred to as “cataracts.”
+If untreated, cataracts may lead to profound vision loss.

 Symptoms are progressive, not painful, and usually bilateral.
 Specific symptoms may include: